What is an Addiction Intervention?

 The Process of the Addiction Intervention

 Choosing an Interventionist: First, you’ll need to select an organization you feel comfortable with to help you hold the intervention.
-While families can certainly hold interventions themselves, they are usually not successful without the presence and guidance of an intervention specialist.
-At Simple Path Recovery, our experienced and licensed interventionist will help you and your family express your concerns in a healthy way.
+Families can hold interventions on their own.
+But these interventions are usually not successful.
+Without the presence and guidance of an intervention specialist, an addiction intervention may not work out.
+At Simple Path Recovery, our experienced and licensed interventionist will help your family express your concerns in a healthy way.
 And, they’ll help your loved one to acknowledge their addictions so that they can get the help they need immediately.

 Preparing with Research: While you may know your loved one is afflicted with addiction, you may not know everything about their addiction.
 The more you know about addiction, the more likely you are to be open-minded about discussions about your loved one’s addiction.
 And, you’re more likely to understand where they are coming from.
 Before holding and preparing for an intervention, families and loved ones should prepare with research.